Subanen -Philippine Flag unity

 7. Zamboanga del Sur and Zamboanga Sibugay (del Sur and Sibugay united as 1 governorate)

-The Subanen also reckon agricultural time by the stars, notably the constellation Orion.
-The appearance of this star group signals the time for the clearing of a new swidden.
+The Subanen also use the stars to guide their agricultural practices.
+They believe that the constellation Orion signals the time for the clearing of a new swidden.
 The monthly rotation of the stars is a guide for the swidden cycle during the first months of the year.

 Political System